Ice Chips: Shesterkin returns for Rangers against Devils | TSN

 Montreal Canadiens

+Montreal Canadiens star winger Patrik Laine will not travel to Washington for Friday's game against the Capitals as he continues to battle an illness.

-Star winger Patrik Laine skated with his teammates ahead of practice for the second straight day after missing the last three games with flu-like symptoms.
+Laine skated skated with his teammates ahead of practice for the second straight day on Thursday, but is still not ready to return to game action.

 The 26-year-old hasn't played since New Year's Eve due to an illness.